Project “Cricket Gear for young and promising cricketers in Guyana” provides support for two more young players - Kaieteur News

-Kaieteur Sports – Female player Dinelle Lindee and Andrew Bennett, both from the rapid rising, Rose Hall Community Center Cricket Club, were the latest young cricketers to benefit from this joint initiative between Anil Beharry and Kishan Das of the USA.
+Kaieteur Sports – Crystal Durant and Ahil Hemraj, both from the fast growing Rose Hall Community Center Cricket Club were the latest young cricketers to benefit from this joint initiative between Anil Beharry and Kishan Das of the USA.
+Durant is a student of Vryman’s Erven Secondary School.
+The 16 years old represented Guyana in the 2022 Regional under19 Tournament.
+The fast bowling all rounder also represented the Senior Select 11 in the 2022 Inter County Tournament and Berbice Senior team earlier this year.
+Durant received one helmet and one bat.

+Fourteen years old Hemraj, a fast bowling all rounder, is a student of Berbice High School, received one pair of batting pads.
+At a simple ceremony held recently, the young cricketers expressed gratitude for the assistance and promised to work hard on their game.

 Total cricket related items received/purchased so far: $370,000 in cash, thirteen colored cricket uniforms, two trophies, seventeen pairs of cricket boots, thirty pairs of batting pads, thirty one cricket bats, twenty eight pairs of batting gloves, twenty one thigh pads, three pairs of wicket keeping pads, four arm guards, two boxes, nine cricket bags, six bat rubbers and six helmets.
 In addition to the above, $600,000 worth in gear was donated by Sheik Mohamed, former National wicket keeper/batsman.
 All cash collected is being used to purchase cricket gear requested and not available at the time.